mvolkmann/blog/src/lua.md

 -- Animal constructor
-function Animal:new(kind, name, says) setmetatable({}, self)
+function Animal:new(kind, name, says)
+  -- TODO: This must return a table, but it's not
+  -- TODO: clear that it needs to have a metatable.
+  -- `self` is a special variable name, not a keyword. setmetatable({}, self)

   -- Set properties.
   self.kind = kind
   self.name = name
   self.says = says

+  -- Define methods.
+  -- TODO: It seems each instance will have its own copy of every method. self.someMethod = function (p1, p2)
+    -- Implement the method.
+  end

   return self
 end